iannech/dev-prep/concepts/experienced/design-patterns/microservices-design-patterns/Observability-Patterns.md

 ![Distributed Tracing](/images/Distributed%20tracing.webp)

+#### Examples
+1. Python(FastAPI) - You could use **OpenTelemetry**, an open source Observability framework.
+[Open Telemetry](https://uptrace.dev/get/instrument/opentelemetry-fastapi.html#what-is-opentelemetry)
+2. Java (Springboot) - **Spring Cloud Sleuth** and **Zipkin server** [Distributed tracing for Springboot](https://microservices.io/patterns/observability/distributed-tracing.html)

 ## Log Aggregation
 - Each Microservice generates a standardized log file for it's activities.
 Useful in cases where an application may consist of several services.
 - However, there needs to be a centralized logging service that can compile logs from each service instance.
 - Log aggregation - normalizes and consolidates logs from different microservices and stores them on a centralized platform.
 - Developers can search and analyze logs on the platform.
 They can also create alerts that are triggered when certain problem messages appear, simplifying issue resolution.

+#### Examples
+- **Loguru** - is a Python Logging library that offers robust logging services with automatic log rotation and compression.
+It can be used with **Sentry** - a tool that offers Error Handling and Monitoring by providing real-time error alerts, detailed error reports and performance insights.
+[Read More](https://marketsplash.com/fastapi-logging/)

 ## Performance Metrics
 - It's important to keep an eye on transactions to that patterns can be monitored and problems identified.
 However, with a growing number of services this can be painful.